ziyoung/better-wilcom-docs/wilcom-docs/Lettering/lettering_edit/Recolor_letters.md

 ## To recolor individual letters...

-1Click Lettering then click the lettering object.
+1. Click Lettering then click the lettering object.

-2Select a letter (or letters) by dragging the cursor over the letter.
+2. Select a letter (or letters) by dragging the cursor over the letter.

 ![RecolorLetters1.png](assets/RecolorLetters1.png)

-3Click a color on the [Color](../../glossary/glossary) toolbar.
+3. Click a color on the [Color](../../glossary/glossary) toolbar.

-4Press Enter.
+4. Press Enter.

 ![RecolorLetters0.png](assets/RecolorLetters0.png)